grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Aliases must be relative and not absolute paths so that old versions do not steal redirects from "latest" content when it is moved around.

 Aliases should include a YAML comment explaining the absolute URL path that the relative path redirects.
-This helps a reviewer check that your alias works correctly.
+This helps a reviewer make sure that your alias works correctly.
 For example, `../path/to/alias/ # /docs/grafana/<GRAFANA VERSION>/path/to/alias/`.

 ##### Examples